 Valpak is continually looking for positive ways in which the operation of the regulations might be improved and made more efficient and effective.
-As a result we would like to make two further suggestions for consideration by Government:

-1. We believe that there is merit in adopting a compliance fee methodology for several years in order to provide some medium term stability to the system.
-In particular, provided the chosen methodology is effective, this approach could significantly improve the situation for Local

-Authorities who wish to have stable and reliable collection arrangements.
+We believe that there is merit in adopting a consistent compliance fee methodology for several years in order to provide some medium term stability to the system.
+In particular, provided the chosen methodology is effective, this approach could significantly improve the situation for Local Authorities who wish to have stable and reliable collection arrangements.
 This should be considered in the light of experiences of operating the fee in recent years.